ellxor/ellbot/README.md

-ellbot is a twitch bot written in pure C with no dependencies
+ellbot is a twitch bot written in pure C.

+dependencies:
+.
+POSIX
+.
+OPENSSL